 Flexibility in the Workplace

 More Job Openings

-A Later Retirement Age
+Later Retirement Age

-This is a double-edged sword if you’re seeking employment because the niche you want to fill may still be filled by someone who just can’t afford to move on at this time.
+This is a double-edged sword if you’re seeking employment because the niche you want to fill may still be filled by someone who just can’t afford to retire.

-Wages Increase in Specialized Vacated Positions
+Wage Increase in Specialized Vacated Positions